neos/neos-development-collection/Readme.rst

 ---------------------------
 Neos development collection
 ---------------------------

+**FOR DOCS ON THE EVENT SOURCED CONTENT REPOSITORY, READ ON BELOW**

 This repository is a collection of packages for the Neos content application platform (learn more on https://www.neos.io/).
 The repository is used for development and all pull requests should go into it.